yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-application-layer.markdown

 page_id: 63799378
 ---

-{summary}This section describes the GigaSpaces Application Layer.{summary}
+{% summary %}This section describes the GigaSpaces Application Layer.{% endsummary %}

 Each XAP.NET application is composed of one or more scalable modules, and contains one or more business logic code components, domain model objects (entries), in-memory data storage, messaging, and event processing code.